lsst-dm/ocps-prototype/docs/_build/html/_sources/Development.rst.txt

 Then open ``docs/_build/html/index.html`` in your browser.

+The ``.drawio`` files require the open source editor from https://www.diagrams.net/.

 There is a very helpful VS Code extension called `reStructuredText <https://github.com/vscode-restructuredtext/vscode-restructuredtext>`_ that provides a live preview of reST files using the Sphinx theme from the most recent build.

 .. image:: images/vscode_plugin.png